hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

       + the right sub-image as the reconstructed images
     + starting w/ a picture of Michael Jackson in red box
       + middle left: retrieved using 256 bit codes
-        + Alex net retrieving the most similar images and indicating the bit distance on top of each subimages
+        + Alex net retrieving objects from images
+        + extracting the most similar images and indicating the bit distance on top of each subimages
         + distance = 61: extraordinarily unlikely to happen by chance
         + similar images; only a few bits
       + middle right: retrieved using Euclidean distance in pixel intensity space